Love playing Skat!

 This multiplier is applicable if the declarer takes all of the tricks in the game.
 An additional 1 point is added to the multiplier if the declarer announces Schwarz before the trick taking begins.

-This multiplier is applicable if the declarer allows the other players to see his hand throughout the game.
+This multiplier is applicable if the declarer allows the other players to see his hand throughout the round.

 A player wins when they achieve an agreed upon number of points.